-7. WITHDRAWAL PERIODS

-Withdrawal period: Meat and offal: 13 days.
+Not authorised for use in animals producing milk for human consumption.
+Do not use in pregnant animals, which are intended to produce milk for human consumption, within 2 months of expected parturition.

 8. EXPIRY DATE

+Exp. {mm/yyyy}

-Exp. {mm/yyyy} Shelf life after first opening the container: 28 days.
+Shelf life after first opening the container: 28 days.

-9. SPECIAL STORAGE PRECAUTIONS

-10. THE WORDS "READ THE PACKAGE LEAFLET BEFORE USE"

-Read the package leaflet before use.
+9. SPECIAL STORAGE PRECAUTIONS 10.
+THE WORDS "READ THE PACKAGE LEAFLET BEFORE USE" Read the package leaflet before use.
 11. THE WORDS "FOR ANIMAL TREATMENT ONLY" For animal treatment only.

-12. THE WORDS "KEEP OUT OF THE SIGHT AND REACH OF CHILDREN"
+THE WORDS "KEEP OUT OF THE SIGHT AND REACH OF CHILDREN" 12.
 Keep out of the sight and reach of children.

-13. NAME OF THE MARKETING AUTHORISATION HOLDER
+13. NAME OF THE MARKETING AUTHORISATION HOLDER Huvepharma NV MARKETING AUTHORISATION NUMBERS Vm 30282/3002 15.
+BATCH NUMBER

-Huvepharma NV

-14. MARKETING AUTHORISATION NUMBERS

-Vm 30282/3001

-15. BATCH NUMBER

 Lot {number}

 PARTICULARS TO APPEAR ON THE IMMEDIATE PACKAGE

-{Vial (50 ml / 100 ml / 250 ml)}
+{Vial (20 ml / 50 ml / 100 ml / 250 ml)}

 1. NAME OF THE VETERINARY MEDICINAL PRODUCT

-Huvexxin 25 mg/ml solution for injection
+Huvexxin 100 mg/ml solution for injection

 2. STATEMENT OF ACTIVE SUBSTANCES

-Tulathromycin 25 mg/ml
+Tulathromycin 100 mg/ml

 3. TARGET SPECIES

-Pigs.
+Cattle, pigs and sheep.

-4. ROUTES OF ADMINISTRATION For intramuscular use.
+4. ROUTES OF ADMINISTRATION Cattle: SC.